PraxTube/work-hours-generator/README.md

 ## Examples

-The following section will provide some useful examples for setting a `conf.py` file.
+The following section will provide some examples for setting a `conf.py` file.

 If you wish to only generate hours from Mon - Fri with a meeting on every Mon that goes for 2 hours, then you can use